-(1) Tliaibili4.
 (1) Eligibility

-(1) Engiomity a.
-When does the PHA verify eligibility for admission to public housing? (select all that apply) When families are within a certain number of being offered a unit: (state number) When families are within a certain time of being offered a unit: (state time) Other: (describe) At the time of preliminary application as well as when the applicant nears the top of the wait list.
-In addition the BHA verifies eligibility for admission for proposed additions to current households family composition, personal care attendants, and for residual tenancy applicants. b.
+a.
+When does the PHA verify eligibility for admission to public housing? (select all that apply)

+When families are within a certain number of being offered a unit: (state number) When families are within a certain time of being offered a unit: (state time)

+\square Other: (describe) At the time of preliminary application as well as when the applicant nears the top of the wait list.
+In addition the BHA verifies eligibility for admission for proposed additions to current households family composition, personal care attendants, and for residual tenancy applicants.

+b.
 Which non-income (screening) factors does the PHA use to establish eligibility for admission to public housing (select all that apply)?

-Criminal or Drug-related activity Rental history Housekeeping which may include home visits when negative housekeeping Housekeeping which may include home visits when negative housekeeping history is documented Other (describe) behavior towards landlords, neighbors, BHA staff, treatment of property, credit history, utility payment history, and eligible immigration status In addition the BHA will comply with the HUD's Enterprise Income Verification (EIV) reporting for bad debts requirements and checking eviction history when reported through the EIV system. c.
-Yes No: Does the PHA request criminal records from local law enforcement agencies for screening purposes? d.
-Yes No: Does the PHA request criminal records from State law enforcement agencies for screening purposes? e.
-Yes No: Does the PHA access FBI criminal records from the FBI for screening purposes? (either directly or through an NCIC-authorized source) The BHA is working on obtaining the access and will abide by all required protocol.
+- Criminal or Drug-related activity - \mathbb{X} Rental history - Housekeeping which may include home visits when negative housekeeping history is documented - \boxtimes Other (describe) behavior towards landlords, neighbors, BHA staff, treatment of property, credit history, utility payment history, and eligible immigration status In addition the BHA will comply with the HUD's Enterprise Income Verification (EIV) reporting for bad debts requirements and checking eviction history when reported through the EIV system. - c.
+X Yes No: Does the PHA request criminal records from local law enforcement agencies for screening purposes?

+d.
+Xes No: Does the PHA request criminal records from State law enforcement agencies for screening purposes?

+e.
+X Yes No: Does the PHA access FBI criminal records from the FBI for screening purposes? (either directly or through an NCICauthorized source) The BHA is working on obtaining the access and will abide by all required protocol.
 In addition the BHA uses the Dru Sjodin -SORI- and the National Sex Offender Registry.

-(2)Waiting List Organization a.
-Which methods does the PHA plan to use to organize its public housing waiting list (select all that apply) Community-wide list Supplement to HUD Form 50075: Plan Elements
+(2)Waiting List Organization

+a.
+Which methods does the PHA plan to use to organize its public housing waiting list (select all that apply)

+Community-wide list

+Sub-jurisdictional lists -------------------- -------